 How to Detect a Separation

 To diagnose diastasis recti a practitioner will feel for a gap between muscles of more than 2cm, further imaging via ultrasound may be used to confirm a diagnosis although not that commonly used.

 To test yourself, lie on your back with your knees bent.
-Supporting your neck with one hand, inhale then exhale and gently lift your neck in a ab crunch like movement.
-With the other hand, use your fingers to feel in the middle of your abdominals.
+Supporting your neck with one hand, inhale then exhale and gently lift your neck in an ab crunch like movement.
+With the other hand, use your fingers to feel in the middle of your abdominal muscles.
 If your fingers sink in and you feel a gap of more than two fingers, you have a separation.

 In more severe cases it may look like doming, bulging, sinking, in the middle of your belly.

 It can be hard to tell who exactly is going to get diastasis rectus in pregnancy but there are some things that can make you more likely to develop one.

 - Second, third or fourth pregnancy, especially if you had one in a previous pregnancy

 - Having a weakness of your core control muscles (deep abdominal muscles and pelvic floor)

 - Exercising incorrectly during pregnancy

 - Lifting excessive loads